datacentricdesign/iob22/assignments/04-generative-art/step2.md

 Install, bringing the code from other into your project

-Package manager: your code is a package, code from others are packages
+Package manager: the code is a package, code from others are packages

 # Task 2.1 Refactor the Code into Modules